Our Disciplic Succession:

 karambhoja-yugmena satanka-netram

 Mother Yasoda wanted to beat Gopal, and Gopal ran away from her with tears in His eyes!
-He, in front of whom the entire three worlds tremble for fear, is crying in fear of His mother!
+He in front of whom the entire three worlds tremble in fear is crying in fear of His mother!
 This is called vatsalya-rasa, parental love.
-There is santa (neutral relationship), dasya (servitude), sakhya (friendship), vatsalya (parental relationship), and madhura-rasa (paramour relationship).
-In the end, Gopal thought, "Mom is struggling so much, she cannot bind Me..."
-He showed His play, "Who are you going to bind?" but then He agreed to be bound.
-So, next time Mother Yasoda tried to tie Him, He allowed her to do it.
+There is santa- (neutral relationship), dasya- (servitude), sakhya- (friendship), vatsalya- (parental relationship) and madhura-rasa (paramour relationship).
+At first, Gopal wanted to show His play, ‘Who are you going to bind?
+We shall see that!’ but then, seeing that ‘Mom is struggling so much, she cannot bind Me,’ He agreed to be bound by her.
+So, when Mother Yasoda tried to tie Him again, He let her do it.

 Mother Yasoda tied Gopal to a mortar.
 Have you seen or heard what kind of mortars there were before?
-They used those mortars to grind rice, wheat, etc. You must have seen cows tied to such mortars—they go in circles and grind wheat, rice, etc. These mortars are very big and long.
-So, Mother Yasoda tied Gopal to such a mortar thinking that He would not be able to move, but Gopal started crawling and came to those two Yamalarjuna trees.
-With the mortar, He felled the trees, and two men came out of the trees.
-They said with folded palms, "Prabhu, we have been rescued by Your mercy."
+They used mortars to grind rice, wheat and other things.
+You must have seen cows tied to such mortars – they go in circles and grind wheat or rice.
+These mortars are very big and long.
+Mother Yasoda tied Gopal to such a mortar thinking that He would not be able to go anywhere, but Gopal started crawling with the mortar tied to Him!
+He came to the two Yamalarjuna trees.
+With the mortar tied to His back, He felled the trees, and two men came out.
+They said with folded palms, ‘Prabhu, we have been rescued by Your mercy.’

-That is why it is necessary to want and to try.
-Mother Yasoda tried and tried, tried and tried...
+From this pastime we must understand that it is necessary to have desire and it is necessary to try.
+Mother Yasoda tried and tried, tried and tried…

-[His Divine Grace is distracted by somebody in the audience:] Hey, why are you sitting over there and talking?
+[His Divine Grace is distracted by somebody in the audience.]
+Hey, why are you sitting over there and talking?
 Come here and sit quietly.
 Sit quietly and listen about the Lord!
 Your mind is always fickle.
-I always sing this kirtan, "When will my mind become steady?"
+I always sing this kirtan, ‘When will my mind become steady?’
 It is necessary to always make your mind steady and peaceful.
-Do not fidget—whatever happens happens by the will of the Lord, you must rely on Him (you must give up everything to Him and have faith that He will take care of everything).
-If He wants to kill someone, He will kill, and if He wants to keep someone, He will keep ("Marabi rakhabi, yo ichchha tohara; মারবি রাখবি—যো ইচ্ছা তোহার).
-Can we do anything?
+Do not fidget – whatever happens happens by the will of the Lord, you must rely on Him (you must leave everything up to Him and have faith that He will take care of everything).
+If He wants to kill someone, He will kill them, and if He wants to save someone, He will save them (‘marabi rakhabi, yo ichchha tohara’).
+Do you think we are able to do anything?
 Do we have any power?
 We do not.
 Therefore, leave everything to the Lord.
 You must not be anxious about anything.

 — : • : —